Tasmanian Greens: Federal elections

-At the 2013 federal election, for the lower house, the Tasmanian Greens secured 8.32% of first preference votes which represented an 8.7% swing away from the Greens.
+At the 2025 federal election, for the lower house, the Tasmanian Greens secured 11.1% of the vote, this was a drop of 0.9% from the 2022 federal election.
+In the Senate, former Tasmanian Greens Leader Nick McKim was re elected, with the party recording a positive swing of 0.71%.

 Structure

 There are five Electorate Branches—one representing each state/federal electorate—that are responsible for choosing candidates at all levels of government.

 The party has an annual state conference and annual general meeting.
 The State Executive is responsible for the day-to-day administration of the party.

-The Tasmanian Greens, together with other State and Territory parties, form the Australian Greens.
+The Tasmanian Greens, together with other state and territory parties, form the Australian Greens.

 Local government

 Unlike other political parties in the state, the Tasmanian Greens officially endorse candidates to run in local government elections.
 They first stood local government candidates in 1999 with two candidates elected.
 Following the 2005 elections there were ten elected Greens councillors.
 This expanded to 13 after the 2007 elections.